MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/integrating-reporting-services-using-reportviewer-controls-get-started.md

     ![ssRS-toolbox-rvcontrol](../../reporting-services/application-integration/media/ssrs-toolbox-rvcontrol.png)

-### Things to be aware of

-- This will add a reference to the installed NuGet package within your current project.
-The item in the toolbox will persist to other projects.
-When you install the NuGet package in a new solution/project, the toolbox item may be referencing an older version.

-- The control will remain in the toolbox even if the assembly is not available any longer.
-If that project was deleted, Visual Studio will throw an error if you try and add the control from the toolbox.
-To correct this error, remove the control from the toolbox and re-add it using the steps above.

 ## Common issues

-- The Report Viewer control is designed to be used with modern browsers.
-The control may not function if browsers render the web page in an IE compatibility mode.
-Intranet sites may require a meta tag to override setting which encourage rendering intranet pages in compatibility mode.
+The viewer control is designed for modern browsers.
+The control may not work as expected if the browser renders the page using IE compatibility mode.
+Intranet sites may require a meta tag to override default browser behavior.

     ```
     <meta http-equiv="X-UA-Compatible" content="IE=edge" />
     ```

-## Providing feedback
+## Feedback

-Let the team know about issues you encounter with the control on the [Reporting Services MSDN forums](https://social.msdn.microsoft.com/Forums/sqlserver/home?forum=sqlreportingservices).
+Let the team know about issues on the [Reporting Services forums](https://social.msdn.microsoft.com/Forums/sqlserver/home?forum=sqlreportingservices).

 ## See also